 How To Develop A Jazz Scene In Hong Kong

 Every few weeks I field a question about the jazz scene in Hong Kong.
 What’s it like?
 Why isn’t it growing?
 How come I don’t play live?
 What could be done to make it better?
-Sometimes the questions come from people outside the city, but often they arise in conversations with jazz fans and musical […]
+Sometimes the questions come from people outside the city, but often they arise in conversations with the few jazz fans […]

 Last May I jotted down some thoughts on this (and the follow-up post, on the Music Matters live showcase also comes to mind).
 I wrote those posts after having “nearly” returned to the stage.
 But, none of those opportunities bore fruit and in the past year I haven’t really thought twice about playing live (aside from the crazy iPad performance coming up this Thursday).